MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wia_lh/nn-wia_lh-iwiatransfercallback.md

 The methods on this interface depend on the <b>IWiaTransfer</b> and <b>IWiaPreview</b> interfaces, both of which are described in the Microsoft Windows SDK documentation.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWiaTransferCallback</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IWiaTransferCallback</b> also has these types of members:

-The <b>IWiaTransferCallback</b> interface has these methods.

-The <b>IWiaTransferCallback::GetNextStream</b> method is implemented by an image processing filter.
-It is called by the WIA service as a result of an application calling <b>IWiaTransfer::Download</b> or the preview component's <b>IWiaPreview::GetNewPreview</b>.
-The <b>IWiaTransfer</b> and <b>IWiaPreview</b> interfaces are described in the Microsoft Windows SDK documentation.

-The <b>IWiaTransferCallback::TransferCallback</b> method is implemented by an image processing filter.
-It is called by the WIA service as a result of an application calling <b>IWiaTransfer::Download</b> or the preview component's <b>IWiaPreview::GetNewPreview</b>.

 ## -members

 The <b>IWiaTransferCallback</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>